visgl/react-google-maps/examples/README.md

 ### Create the example

-- you can start off by copying the `./examples/_template` folder for your example.
+- Start off by copying the `./examples/_template` folder for your example.
 This will contain the config-files needed and some basic setup that is the same for all examples.
 The new directory-name will be the "example id" and should be in 'kebap-case' (we'll need that id later).
-- you can develop the example independently of the library as a standalone mini-application (using `npm i` and `npm start` to start the vite dev-server).
+- Develop the example independently of the library as a standalone mini-application (using `npm i` and `npm start` to start the vite dev-server).
-- you can install additional dependencies.
-However, in that case, we can't currently include the example on the 'Examples' page of the website (something we could look into, but for now it's not working due to the way the website is built)
+- If you install additional dependencies, the "Examples" section of [the website](https://visgl.github.io/react-google-maps/examples/) will not be able to host your example, but you can still [link to a CodeSandbox](https://codesandbox.io/docs/learn/devboxes/synced-templates#creating-a-synced-template) for the example.
-- make sure to also edit the title, description and sourcecode links in the `README.md`, `index.html`, and `./src/control-panel.tsx` files.
+- Edit the title, description and sourcecode links in the `README.md`, `index.html`, and `./src/control-panel.tsx` files.

 ### Adding examples to the website

+If you are adding an example with no additional dependencies:

-- create the example page in `./website/src/examples/your-example-id.mdx`
+1. Create the example page in `./website/src/examples/your-example-id.mdx`
-- add the example to `./website/src/examples-sidebar.js`
+1. Add the example to `./website/src/examples-sidebar.js`
-- create a 400x400 px image for the overview page and place it in `./website/static/images/examples/your-example-id.jpg`
+1. Create a 400x400 px image for the overview page and place it in `./website/static/images/examples/your-example-id.jpg`
-- the whole website can be started in dev-mode by running `npm i` and `npm start` in the `./website` directory.
+1. The whole website can be started in dev-mode by running `npm i` and `npm start` in the `./website` directory.
 The website build can be tested by running `npm run build`.

+If you are adding an example with additional dependencies:

+1. Create a 400x400 px image for the overview page and place it in ./website/static/images/examples/your-example-id.jpg
+1. Add the example to `./website/src/examples-sidebar.js` as an [external link](https://docusaurus.io/docs/sidebar/items#sidebar-item-link) to [a CodeSandbox](https://codesandbox.io/docs/learn/devboxes/synced-templates#creating-a-synced-template) based on the title of your new example folder in the `./examples` folder.